 Blockchain Transaction Fees are paid to miners or validators for verifying transactions.
-Similar to convenience fees paid to payment processing corporations, like Visa and Mastercard, the fees serve as an incentive for miners or validators to process and confirm transactions.
+Similar to convenience fees paid to payment processing corporations, the fees serve as an incentive for miners or validators to process and confirm transactions.
 Transaction Fees are intended to contribute to the security and sustainability of a blockchain.